Sedation can help when anxiety, gag reflex, or longer treatment makes dental care feel hard.

 Oral Conscious Sedation

 A prescription medication taken by mouth before your appointment.
-You remain awake and able to respond to instructions, but feel deeply relaxed and will remember little to nothing of the visit.
+You remain awake and able to respond to instructions, but feel deeply relaxed and may remember less of the visit.
 A driver is required.
 Ideal for moderate anxiety, longer procedures, or patients with a strong gag reflex.

 ●Deep Sedation